ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2/markdown/editorial.md

-The original [Move the Coins](https://www.hackerrank.com/challenges/move-the-coins/problem) was tough from a Game Theory point of view, but after solving the Game Theory part, it was not too difficult.
+The original [Move the Coins](https://www.hackerrank.com/challenges/move-the-coins/problem) was tough from a Game Theory point of view, but after solving the Game Theory part, computing the solutions was not too difficult.
 The reverse is true, here: as we'll see, the Game Theory portion is very easy, but then actually computing the solutions is fairly hard :)

 If you've done a few Game Theory challenges, you may immediately recognise that this is the game of Nim in disguise, with a one-to-one correspondence between coins on the tree and piles of stones: each coin corresponds to a pile of stones with $height(v)$ stones in the pile, where $v$ is the vertex the coin is placed on and $\textit{height}(v)$ is the distance from $v$ to vertex $1$.